TruSens Z-2000 Review

 Air Cleaning Performance

+The TruSens performed well in this metric.
+After just half an hour in our smoky testing room, it removed an impressive 98.15% of the airborne particulates sized 2.5 microns or larger.
+After one hour, that reduction in airborne particles was nearly complete, reaching a level of 99.85%.
 Though none of the purifiers we tested were particularly proficient at reducing the smoky odor in our testing room, the Z-2000 was one of the better models.
-At the end of the hour the room smelled noticeably less pungent, though the smoke smell was still readily apparent.
+The room smelled noticeably less pungent at the end of the hour, though the smoke smell was still readily apparent.

 Air Quality Sensor Pod